Medicare Supplements were created to supplement benefits. Only 80% of your medical expenses have coverage after deductibles.

 Important Facts to Know About Medicare Supplement Plans

-- Medicare Supplements do NOT include coverage for prescription drugs.
-You would enroll in a stand-alone Medicare Part D Prescription Drug Plan to cover your prescription costs.
+- Supplements do NOT include coverage for drugs.
+You would enroll in a Part D plan to cover your drug costs.

-- Policies only provide coverage to the policyholder.
-If you want coverage for your spouse or family member, they will have to purchase their own policy.
+- Policies only give coverage to the policyholder.
+If you want coverage for your spouse or family member, they need to buy their own policy.

-- It’s only available for individuals who already have both Medicare Part A and Part B.
+- It’s only available for people who have both Part A and Part B.

-- By law, policies must be renewable even for individuals with health conditions.
-In other words, you can never lose your policy as long as you pay your monthly premiums.
+- By law, policies must be renewable even for people with health conditions.
+In other words, you can never lose your policy as long as you pay your premiums.

-- Policy premiums are in addition to any Medicare Part B premiums.
+- Policy premiums are in addition to any Part B premiums.

-- You cannot enroll in a Medicare Supplement Plan if you have a Medicare Advantage Plan.
+- You cannot enroll in a Supplement Plan if you have an Advantage Plan.

 - All first-dollar coverage plans will be discontinued for all beneficiaries who become Medicare eligible after 2020.

-- Depending on where you live, you may be eligible to purchase a certain kind of policy called Medicare SELECT.
-These Medicare SELECT policies provide a built-in escape clause to allow you to change your policy within the first year with no penalties.
+- Depending on where you live, you may be eligible to buy a certain kind of policy called Medicare SELECT.
+These SELECT policies provide a built-in escape clause to allow you to change your policy within the first year with no penalties.